ImaginaryLogs/CSOPESY-MCO1/README.md

 The Marquee Console is an OS emulator that provides a command-line interface for displaying scrolling text animations.
 It consists of several key components working together to create a responsive marquee display system.

+> expound on technical stuff needed for the technical report

 ### 1.1.
 Console UI

 The main console interface that coordinates all components and provides the user interaction layer.
 It manages the overall application lifecycle and thread coordination.

+> expound on technical stuff needed for the technical report

 ### 1.2.
 Command interpreter

 Handles command parsing and execution.
 Processes user commands from a thread-safe queue and coordinates with other components to execute marquee operations.

+> expound on technical stuff needed for the technical report

 ### 1.3.
 Display handler

 Manages the visual output and marquee animation rendering.
 Handles console display updates and text scrolling with customizable refresh rates.

+> expound on technical stuff needed for the technical report

 ### 1.4.
 Keyboard handler

 Provides cross-platform keyboard input handling.
 Uses OS-specific implementations for Windows (`_kbhit/_getch`) and POSIX systems (`termios` raw + `select()` + `read()`).

+> expound on technical stuff needed for the technical report

 ### 1.5.
 Marquee logic

 Implements the core scrolling algorithm and animation timing.
 Manages text rotation and display updates with thread-safe synchronization.

+> expound on technical stuff needed for the technical report

 ### 1.6.
 File handler

 Optional component for loading text content from ASCII files.
 Provides the `load_file` command functionality for external text input.

+> expound on technical stuff needed for the technical report

 ## 2. Prerequisites